 Many Wildlife Trusts and badger groups vaccinate badgers against bTB around the country.
-What's it all about and should we follow suit?
+What's it all about?

 Bovine TB is a disease of cattle which can be spread from cattle to a range of other animals, including badgers.